3CORESec/Trapdoor/README.md

 <p align="center"><img src="./imgs/api-screen.png" width="319" height="231"></p>

 While all paths *($API/Prod/WHATEVER)* are accepted and alerted, choosing a path that is configured in Trapdoor `config.json` will provide you with a friendly reminder of where that token is located/stored.

+### Domains & Customization

+Consider using your custom domains instead of the AWS API URLs _(and map them to the /Prod stage in AWS API)_ so that your tokens can be made available under, for example, `https://important-corp.com/login`.
+Bear in mind that you can associate unlimited *(different)* domains to an API in AWS API GW, so it's really up to you to configure the best deception options for your tokens 🕵🏻‍

 ## Feedback